Modeling Long Cycles: A model for long cycles

 Hence, the autoregressive coefficient $\phi_{1,n}$ is local to 2 while $\phi_{2,n}$ is local to $-1$.
 The sum of the autoregressive coefficients is local to one, and the process can be mistaken for those considered in the local-to-unity literature.
 As we discuss below, processes defined by \eqref{eq:phi_1n}--\eqref{eq:phi_2n} exhibit persistent stochastic oscillations and, as a result, their asymptotic properties are different from those considered in the local-to-unity literature.

-The expressions for the characteristic roots in \eqref{eq:char_roots} and \eqref{eq:char_roots_n} are equivalent with $r$ replaced by $r_n\equiv\exp(c/n)$, and $\theta$ replaced by $\theta_n\equiv d/n$.
+The expressions for the characteristic roots in \eqref{eq:char_roots} and \eqref{eq:char_roots_n} are equivalent since one can replace $r$ and $\theta$ with $r_n\equiv\exp(c/n)$ and $\theta_n\equiv d/n$ respectively.
 The modulus $r_n$ in \eqref{eq:char_roots_n} has the same representation as the autoregressive parameter in the local-to-unity model in \cite{phillips1987towards,phillips1988regression}.
 Since there are two roots near one, the process defined by Assumption \ref{a:roots} can be viewed as near I(2).
-The model is a restricted version of the nearly-twice integrated model of \citet{perron1996useful}, where the restriction is imposed to produce complex roots as we are interested in persistent cycles.\footnote{\citet{perron1996useful} propose modifications to improve the properties of unit root tests.}
+The model is a restricted version of the nearly-twice integrated model of \citet{perron1996useful}, where the restriction is imposed to generate complex roots and persistent cycles.\footnote{\citet{perron1996useful} are primarily concerned with unit root testing and propose modifications designed to improve the size properties of some commonly used tests.}

 The localization parameter $d$ controls the length of the cycle, where long cycles correspond to values of $d$ near zero, while $c$ controls its persistence.
 Under Assumption \ref{a:roots}, the expected period as a fraction of the sample size is given by